-The union will provide each full time out of town officer who maintains a permanent residence with reimbursement for up to 24 round trips per year between their permanent residence and Provincial Office by any means.
-The trips can be taken by the full time officer or a family member.
+In addition, the Union will reimburse each elected full-time out-of-town officer for up to 24 round trips per year (on a pro-rated basis) between their permanent residence and the Provincial Office.
+The trips can be taken by the full-time officer or a family member.
+The cost will not exceed the maximum allowable price of a round trip airfare.